antmicro/kenning/README.rst

 * ``OUTPUT`` messages - request results of processing,
 * ``STATS`` messages - request statistics from the target device.

-The message types and enclosed data are encoded in format implemented in the ``edge_ai_tester.core.runtimeprotocol.RuntimeProtocol``-based class.
+The message types and enclosed data are encoded in format implemented in the ``kenning.core.runtimeprotocol.RuntimeProtocol``-based class.

 The communication during inference benchmark session is as follows: